offspot/imager-service/README.md

 # Overview

-Cardshop is a solution for semi-automation of SD-cards creation using a central scheduler, creator workers (to create image files) and writer workers (to write images onto real SD-cards).
+Cardshop is a solution for semi-automation of SD-cards creation using a central scheduler, creator workers (to create image files), downloader workers and writer workers (to write images onto real SD-cards).

 Contact kelson@kiwix.org regarding actual deployment.